ibm-cloud-docs/containers/cs_versions.md

 {{site.data.keyword.containerlong}} concurrently supports multiple versions of Kubernetes: a latest version, a default version, and a supported version that is generally two versions behind the latest.
 {:shortdesc}

-The default version might be the same as the latest version, and is used when you create or update a cluster, unless you specify a different version.

 The current supported Kubernetes versions are:

 - Latest: 1.9.3
 - Default: 1.8.8
 - Supported: 1.7.4

+The default version might be the same as the latest version, and is used when you create or update a cluster, unless you specify a different version.

-If you are running clusters on a Kubernetes version that is not currently supported, [review potential impacts](#version_types) for updates and then immediately [update your cluster](cs_cluster_update.html#update) to continue receiving important security updates and support.
+**Unsupported Versions**: If you are running clusters on a Kubernetes version that is not supported, [review potential impacts](#version_types) for updates and then immediately [update your cluster](cs_cluster_update.html#update) to continue receiving important security updates and support.
 To check the server version, run the following command.

 ```
 kubectl version  --short | grep -i server